The Best Bookshops in Thailand

-Dasa Book Cafe
+Dasa Book Café

 , with over 18,000 books to choose from.
-Dasa Books has one of the largest selections of English titles in Bangkok, in addition to a wide selection in a number of other languages.
-They also buy and sell secondhand CDs of all types and genres.
-This intimate bookstore has a handful of tables and chairs for visitors to take the load off their feet and explore the plethora of books filling the shelves.
-The name of the cafe is taken from the late Thai Buddhist monk, Buddhadāsa Bhikkhu.
+Dasa Books has one of the largest selections of English titles in the city, in addition to a wide selection in a number of other languages.
+It also buys and sells second-hand CDs of all types and genres.
+This intimate bookshop has a handful of tables and chairs for visitors to take the load off their feet and explore the plethora of books filling the shelves.
+The name of the café is taken from the late Thai Buddhist monk, Buddhadāsa Bhikkhu.
 Dasa

-Bookmoby Readers’ Cafe
+Bookmoby Readers’ Café

 .
-It may come as no surprise, then, that it’s home to one of the best bookstores in Bangkok.
-Bookmoby Readers’ Cafe is found on the fourth floor of the Bangkok Art and Culture Centre and specializes in everything Thai, from fiction to poetry, and even picture books.
-The titles found here are rare ones and are not often seen in the chain bookstores.
-In addition to a wide variety of books, Bookmoby Readers’ Cafe also hosts occasional author talk sessions.
+It may come as no surprise, then, that it’s home to one of the best bookshops in the city.
+Bookmoby Readers’ Café is found on the fourth floor of the Bangkok Art and Culture Centre and specialises in everything Thai, from fiction to poetry, and even picture books.
+The titles found here are rare ones and are not often seen in the chain bookshops.
+In addition to a wide variety of books, Bookmoby Readers’ Café hosts occasional author talk sessions.

 This small bookshop is right off the BTS Skytrain station Phrom Phong, and visitors might miss it if it weren’t for the bright yellow sign out front.
 Unlike some of the aforementioned shops, Book is a little less cosy.
 Books are strewn all over its small shop, with stacks upon stacks of seemingly endless, unorganised titles.
 The chaos and sheer number of books is what many people about this shop though, and it’ll keep you browsing for titles and picking up a read out of sheer curiosity.
 You’ll find a good choice of English titles if you look hard enough, but a large number of the books are in Japanese, however, as the store is Japanese-owned.